giusepperaso/structura.js/docs/patches.md

 Patches and inverse patches are useful for example if you want to send them over a network or to implement undo/redo functionality.

+**Patches do not comply with RFC 6902**, so if you want to use them in another language you should create your own parser.

 ```typescript
 type Make = () => Record<string, number>[]
 const makeObj: Make = () => [{ A: 1 }];